Actifio/AGMPowerLib/README.md

 # AGMPowerLib

-A Library of PowerShell Scripts to interact with AGM
+A Powershell module that allows PowerShell users to issue complex API calls to Actifio Global Manager.
+This module contains what we call composite functions, these being complex combination of API endpoints.

 ## Prerequisite

 This module requires AGMPowerCLI to already be installed.
-Please visit this repo first:  https://github.com/Actifio/AGMPowerCLI-Beta
+Please visit this repo first:  https://github.com/Actifio/AGMPowerCLI

 ### Install or Upgrade AGMPowerLib